groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/one-to-xlt.md

         - icon: "far fa-file-ONE"
           title: " About ONE File Format"
           content: |
-            File represented by .ONE extension are created by Microsoft OneNote application.
+            Files with .ONE extension are created by Microsoft OneNote application.
 OneNote lets you gather information using the application as if you are using your draftpad for taking notes.
 OneNote files can contain different elements that can be placed at non-fixed locations on document pages.
 These elements may contain text, digitized handwriting, and objects copied from other applications including images, drawings and multimedia (audio/video) clips.
-Microsoft now offers online version of OneNote as part of Office365 where Notes can be shared with other OneNote users over the internet.

           link: "https://docs.fileformat.com/note-taking/one/"

     format:
         # format loop
-        - icon: "far fa-file-XLT"
+        - icon: "far fa-file-excel"
           title: " About XLT File Format"
           content: |
             Files with .XLT extension are template files created with Microsoft Excel which is a spreadsheet application which comes as part of Microsoft Office suite.
 Microsoft Office 97-2003 supported creating new XLT files as well as opening these.
-The latest version of Excel is still capable of opening this old format template files.
+The latest version of Excel is still capable of opening these old format template files.
 Such a template file is used to quickly create new Excel files with default data and settings such as page formatting, font size, margins, charts, etc which can be further saved as new .XLS files.

           link: "https://docs.fileformat.com/spreadsheet/xlt/"